 I received my bachelor’s degree in psychology with a minor in addiction and recovery studies.
 During this time, I held jobs where I fell in love with making connections with others and helping support individuals through difficult life journeys.
 Working in substance use, mental health and eating disorder treatment facilities, I saw that no one ended up in these situations by accident.
 I felt a calling to stand by people going through difficult life transitions.
 I graduated with my master’s degree in social work which has shaped how I connect with others and aspire to help others see their worth and value.

-I have found my passion in working with teenagers and young adults who are facing difficult life transitions, co-occurring mental illness, and low self-esteem or self-worth.
+I work with people age 14 and older and have found my passion in working especially with teens and young adults who are facing difficult life transitions, co-occurring mental illness, and low self-esteem or self-worth.
 Through working at many different levels of care such as inpatient, outpatient, and individual therapy, I feel I have a grasp on what makes the most impact during times of distress.
 I know often times in young adulthood and teen years life can feel very isolating and parents can feel at a loss for their child, I hope to offer some collaboration and understanding for everyone in therapy.